Men sell and buy khat during a strop in a village

 In our photo feature, The Last Days of the Negus Train, conflict photographer and journalist Emilienne Malfatto boards a century-old, soon-to-be defunct train and crosses the Ethiopian desert in order to explore a different kind of conflict: the conflict between history and modernity.

 In our Chasing Demons department, we descend into the earth and prod at fear with Alison Konecki in Radiant Darkness.
-We embark on a Quest in Cusco, Peru with Jennifer Simonson, Hunting the Lost Beer of the Incan Empire and disovering that its sacrificial legacy isn’t necessarily the most palatable.
+We embark on a Quest in Cusco, Peru with Jennifer Simonson, Hunting the Lost Beer of the Incan Empire and discovering that its sacrificial legacy isn’t necessarily the most palatable.
 And in Time Travel, artist Anna Elkins takes us on a journey through time and Pablo Neruda’s homeland as a poem comes to life in La Vía Poética.

 Each of the pieces in this issue is unique and interdisciplinary.
 A few are pieces you might not see published in your typical travel magazine.
 That was our goal: to make a statement about who we are and where we are going.
 We hope you enjoy what we have put together.
 And we’d like to extend a heartfelt thank you to our contributors and readers, who are making our dream of powerful storytelling come true.